LucLampietti/Shape-of-Stories/README.md

 2. In Terminal, navigate to the stored directory and run the following command: python3 ShapeOfStories.py
 3. This will return the following.
 Copy the URL into your web browser to view the dashboard.

-    Dash is running on http://127.0.0.1:8050/
+    Dash is running on http://127.0.0.1:8050/ <-- Example URL

- * Serving Flask app "ShapeOfStories" (lazy loading)
+    Serving Flask app "ShapeOfStories" (lazy loading)
- * Environment: production
+    Environment: production
     WARNING: This is a development server.
 Do not use it in a production deployment.
     Use a production WSGI server instead.
- * Debug mode: off
+    Debug mode: off
- * Running on http://127.0.0.1:8050/ (Press CTRL+C to quit)
+    Running on http://127.0.0.1:8050/ (Press CTRL+C to quit)

 4. When finished, return to Terminal and press CTRL+C to quit

+# Takeaways